-1 Introduction
+1. Introduction

-Bushfire has been a constant and natural phenomenon in Australia for many thousands of years.
-South-eastern Australia, including Tasmania, is particularly prone to fire and is regarded as one of the most bushfire-affected regions in the world.
+South-eastern Australia, including Tasmania, is particularly prone to bushfire and is regarded as one of the most bushfire-affected regions in the world.
 Fire is an important and natural component in the management and renewal of biodiversity and habitat.
 If uncontrolled, however, its effects can be catastrophic (Tasmanian State Bushfire Safety Policy, 2014).